-With my voice, I can browse the internet, read the latest novel and call my mother who lives 6000 miles away.
+With my voice, I can browse the internet, read the latest novel, and call my mother who lives 6000 miles away.
 I do not have to press a single button.
 While all of this takes place, I can see on a screen, the information that is needed for those voice commands.
-My laptop, tablet, smartphone and PC all read text back to me when I am working.
+My laptop, tablet, smartphone, and PC all read text back to me when I am working.
 I instruct my devices to find information for me either onscreen or online without having to touch them.
-Augmented reality means that I can both see and hear what is happening in the present, what has happened in the recent past and will happen in the immediate future in my own environment.
+Augmented reality means that I can both see and hear what is happening in the present, what has happened in the recent past, and will happen in the immediate future in my own environment.
 And I have control over it.
 Helplessness is a word that no longer exists in my vocabulary.

 The Evolution of Augmented Reality

 The rapid evolution of this tech means that every week something new lands on my desk that I would love to try.
 Amazon is rapidly becoming a leader in the integration of AR into our everyday lives.
 Alexa has become one of my best friends.
 I can even turn the lights and heating on at home while I am several hundred miles away.
-AR means that I can take and answer calls, do the vacuuming in my home and listen to my favourite music artist, all by simple command.
+AR means that I can make and answer calls, do the vacuuming in my home and listen to my favorite music artist, all by a simple command.
 It also means that when I have had a seizure or feel one is about to take place, I can call for help immediately without having to press an emergency button around my neck.
 I simply instruct Alexa to make the call.
 Augmented reality has advanced to the point that the back door unlocks for the dog to let himself out when he barks.
 The next big thing to influence my life will almost certainly be the Vuzix glasses.

 Disability Becomes Irrelevant

-I am writer and web developer.
+I am a writer and web developer.
 Augmented reality and the software development surrounding it means that I can make a living and for the most part run my own home and life.
 Voice and visual software enables me to shop online, manage my finances, make appointments.
 A few short years ago all the tech that makes my life easy was only in the pipeline and would have been way too expensive even to make me a productive member of society.
 Fifty years ago, I would have been institutionalized.
 Twenty years ago, I would have been placed in sheltered living.
-Today, I live a full life with my own home, friends, social life and of course my dog.
+Today, I live a full life with my own home, friends, social life, and of course my dog.